NanoVNA-Saver/nanovna-saver/README.md

 The software was written in Python on Windows, using Pycharm, and the modules PyQT5, numpy and pyserial.

+#### Binary releases
+You can find binary (.exe) releases for Windows at https://github.com/mihtjel/nanovna-saver/releases

 #### Installation and Use with pip

 1. Clone repo and cd into the directory